JamesDeLay/ansible/README.md

 10. Edit the `inventory.yml` and remove the `ansible_ssh_password` entry and change the `ansible_ssh_host` to your new username
 11. Run `ansible-playbook k3s-prep.yml`
 12. Run `k3s-master.yml -K`
+    1. The `BECOME` password prompt is asking for you local machine sudo password so that it can write the master token to a file
 13. Run `k3s-nodes.yml`

 ## Requirements